Total Live Articles: 442

 Acne-Related Scarring

-If scarring persists 1 year after acne cleared → refer to specialist to consider:
+If scarring persists 1 year after acne cleared → refer to a specialist to consider:

 • CO2 laser treatment